Anupkankale/JavaScript-/notes/hoisting.md

   the process where declarations (variables and functions) are moved to the top of their containing scope during the compile phase, before the code is executed.

-  <h6>  Not define :- <h6>When you try to reference a variable that hasn’t been declared
+     Not define :- When you try to reference a variable that hasn’t been declared anywhere in your code, you get a ReferenceError with the  message "x is not defined".

-   anywhere in your code, you get a ReferenceError with the  message "x is not defined".
+    Undefine :-  When a variable is declared but hasn't been assigned a value, its value is undefined.

-  <h6> Undefine :-  <h6> When a variable is declared but hasn't been assigned a value,
+  <li> Undefined: The variable has been declared but not assigned a value.
+It is a valid variable but currently holds the value undefined.</li>

-   its value is undefined.
+  <li> Not Defined: The variable has not been declared anywhere in the code, and accessing it will result in a ReferenceError.</li>